lostomato/Cordova-NewsReader/README.md

 # NewsReader
-This is a Web App which created by HTML5/CSS, Jquery, JQuery Mobile and also could be also targeted to cross platform by Cordova.
+This is an mobile App which created by HTML5/CSS, Jquery, JQuery Mobile and also could be also targeted to cross platform by Cordova.
+You can download and install it [here](/android-debug.apk)

 ## Screenshot